Cabin Fever (2016 film): Plot

-The following morning, the group's attempt to evacuate is botched when Karen vomits blood all over the interior of the car.
-Bert drives back to the general store alone and Jeff abandons everybody and flees to a remote shack.
+The following morning, the group's attempt to evacuate is botched when Karen vomits blood all over the car's interior.
+While Bert drives to the general store alone, Jeff abandons everybody and flees to a remote shack.
 Marcy and Paul lament their poor chances of surviving and have sex, believing they won't live long enough to regret it.
 They later discover marks on Marcy's back that reveals she, too, is sick.

 At the general store, Dennis bites Bert's hand just as he did with Paul.
 His father, Tommy, lashes out at Bert for exposing his son to the virus, and he and his friends chase Bert down in order to contain the disease.
-While once again searching for help, Paul encounters the severely-burnt hermit in the lake.
-Surprisingly, he is still alive and he attacks Paul, only for Paul to fend him off and finally kill him.
+While searching for help, Paul encounters the severely-burnt but still alive Henry in the lake.
+Henry attacks Paul, who fends him off and finally kills him.

 Marcy draws a bath and shaves her legs, causing the infected flesh to gruesomely peel from her body.
 She stumbles outside in distress and is mauled to death by Dr. Mambo.

 Paul returns to the boat shed where Karen begs him to kill her.
-His gun is empty and since he's unable to finish the job of splitting her face with a shovel, Paul sets the shed on fire and watches in horror as Karen is completely burned alive.
+His gun is empty and since he's unable to finish the job of splitting her face with a shovel, Paul sets the shed on fire and watches in horror as Karen is burned alive.
 Bert makes it back to the cabin, but he is followed and shot dead by Tommy.
 Paul recovers Bert's rifle and guns down Tommy and his two accomplices.
 Paul escapes in Tommy's truck, but crashes it into a tree and explodes.
 Covered in blood, Paul stumbles upon a small campfire party attended by Deputy Winston.
 Winston receives a radio call from the sheriff ordering her to shoot Paul on sight.
 However, Paul convinces Winston to let him go instead.

 The next morning, Jeff returns to the cabin.
-He finds the corpses of his friends and Tommy’s accomplices, and rejoices in having survived the ordeal himself, until he sees signs of the infection on his hand.
+He finds the corpses of his friends and Tommy's accomplices, and rejoices in having survived the ordeal himself, until he sees signs of the infection on his hand.
 He is then shot and killed by Deputy Winston with a sniper rifle.
 Paul succumbs to infection and drops dead in the woods where Dennis discovers his corpse.
-Back at the cabin, as the authorities and a hazmat crew clean up the scene, it’s revealed that Jeff’s corpse landed near the lake, which is now infected with his blood.
+Back at the cabin, as the authorities and a hazmat crew clean up the scene, it's revealed that Jeff's corpse landed near the lake, which is now infected with his blood.